karashiiro/gittlz/README.md

 # (WIP) Ditz
-A zero-maintenance Git server container for high-maintenance people.
+A zero-maintenance Git server for high-maintenance people.
 Suitable for random experiments, projects you don't care about losing, and integration testing.

 ## Do you need Ditz?